SeanKilleen/seankilleen.github.io/_posts/2015-12-07-a-running-checklist-for-team-leads.md

 title: "A Running Checklist for Software Team Leads"

 date: 2015-12-07 11:32:00.000000000 -05:00
-excerpt: "A reference for continuous improvement and growth."
 references:
  - title: "Team Bus Factors: How to Reduce Them and How to Prevent Them"
    url: https://www.5whys.com/articles/team-bus-factors-how-to-reduce-them-and-how-to-prevent-them.html